panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 - using a breadboard
 - soldering
 - sewing
-- blinking a LED on the Wemos board
+- programming the Wemos board using Arduino IDE (at least blink a led)

   > A common pitfall in flashing the Wemos board is not having [drivers for the USB to serial converter](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).